olivaalbert1/API-Testing-Jest-Supertest/README.md

 The API provides a basic CRUD (Create, Read, Update, Delete) operations for an entity called 'Product'.

-The main goal of this repository is to demonstrate how to build a robust API with Express and how to ensure its correct functionality through integration tests using Jest and Supertest.
+The main goal of this repository is to demonstrate how to build a robust API with Express and how to ensure its correct functionality through integration tests using Jest and Supertest running in a CI/CD github actions.
+The pipeline runs in every push to main branchs.

 ## Technologies Used